Academy Overview

 Stipends Available

-The goal of the Special Education (SpEd) Cooperating Teacher (CT) Academy is to recruit, develop, and support a high-quality and diverse cooperating teacher (CT) community by providing opportunities to develop their skills as they coach teacher candidates (TCs) enrolled in UH Mānoa’s special education teacher preparation programs.
+The goal of the Special Education (SpEd) Cooperating Teacher (CT) Academy is to recruit, develop, and support a high-quality cooperating teacher (CT) community by providing opportunities to develop their skills as they coach teacher candidates (TCs) enrolled in UH Mānoa’s special education teacher preparation programs.

 CT Academy Areas of Focus